hank-ai/darknet/README.md

 The various build methods available in the past (pre-2023) have been merged together into a single unified solution.
 Darknet requires C++17 or newer, OpenCV, and uses CMake to generate the necessary project files.

-**You do not need to know C++ to build, install, nor run Darknet/YOLO, the same way you don't need to be a mechanic to drive a car.**
+**You do not need to know C++ to build, install, nor run Darknet/YOLO, the same way you don't need to be a mechanic to learn to drive a car.**

 * [Google Colab](#google-colab)
 * [WSL](#wsl)